ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 ## Next step: Build the static web app

 We're finally ready to use the Hereditas CLI to build our static app!
-Follow the next document for how:
+Follow the instructions in the next article for how:

 <a class="hereditas-button" href="{{< relref "/guides/build-static-web-app.md" >}}">Build the static web app</a>